 You are expected to spend a substantial amount of time working through the course activities and assignments every week.
 Please know that time management and self-motivation are key components for success in this course.
 Most students who take this course find it beneficial so please keep an open mind.
-In addition to class time, you should spend about 6 hours per week reading, studying, preparing for class discussions, and/or completing assignments and assessments.

 You may collaborate with peers on solving menu tasks.
-However, it is imperative that you are able to solve problems on your own to be prepared for the exams.
+However, it is imperative that you are able to solve problems on your own to be prepared to share your way of seeing with the class.
 A good guideline is that after you have solved a problem, you should feel confident that you are able to explain your solution to the class.